mmomtchev/magickwand.js/test/integration/README.md

 * `browser-webpack-ts-esm` browser, webpack, TyptScript transpiled to ES6, `"type": "module"`
 * `browser-rollup-esm` browser, rollup, ES6 modules, `"type": "module"`
-* `browser-react-ts` browser, React, create-react-app, TypeScript transpiled to CJS Currently the React integration depends on `react-app-rewired` and contains a `config-overrides.js`.
-Support of a stock `create-react-app` configuration is a major goal of this project.
+* `browser-react-ts` browser, React, create-react-app, TypeScript transpiled to CJS

 # Node.js